buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Rare; **Cost:** 12000 gp

 while wearing this **ring**, you have resistance to one type of damage.
-The gem set in the ring indicates the type of damage, which is chosen or randomly determined by the Narrator.
+The gem set in the ring indicates the type of damage, which is chosen or randomly determined by the Game Master.

 | **d10** | **Damage Type** | **Gem** |
 |---|---|---|